digital nomad visa

 What Are the Characteristics of a Digital Nomad Visa?

+While each digital nomad visa is different, many are similar in their requirements and stipulations and the benefits they offer visa holders.
 Most visa holders are allowed to stay for about a year in the country, and some visas offer the opportunity for subsequent renewals.

 Additionally, most visa holders don’t have to pay income tax on the income earned while working remotely.
 Almost all digital nomad visas also allow nomad to bring their spouse and dependent children.

-Nearly all digital nomad visas require documentation about the nature of the work performed remotely – and many have minimum monthly or annual income requirements, prohibit nomad from hiring local workers, and do not offer an eventual path to permanent residency or citizenship.
+Nearly all digital nomad visas require documentation about the nature of the work performed remotely – and many have minimum monthly or annual income requirements, prohibit nomads from hiring local workers, and do not offer an eventual path to permanent residency or citizenship.

 Best Digital Nomad Visas